webroo/dummy-json/README.md

 `{{color}}`

-Generates a random CSS color name, from a predefined list, such as "forestgreen", "black", etc
+Generates a random CSS color name, from a predefined list, such as "forestgreen", "black", etc.

 ### Hex color